maziac/dezogif/documentation/Design.md

 E.g. even slot7 or slot 0.
 If the SP points to memory in the same area as the debugger code is running the wrong values could be pushed/popped.

-So, to access the debugged programs stack it is necessary to map the memory area around SP into an unused bank and get/set the values there.
+So, to access the debugged program's stack it is necessary to map the memory area around SP into an unused bank and get/set the values there.

 Actually 2 banks/slots are required as the stack could reach over 2 slots.
 Even one SP address could be on the border so that the low byte is in slot X and the high byte is in slot x+1.